ubports/docs.ubports.com/porting/configure_test_fix/Sound.rst

     load-module module-droid-glue-24
     .endif

 Your modified ``touch.pa`` file now needs to be included in your build.
-Follow `the overlay file method <Overlay-steps>` corresponding to your Halium version.
+Follow :ref:`the overlay file method <Overlay-steps>` corresponding to your Halium version.